ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

 The `crl_secret` field allows you to reference a Kubernetes Secret that contains a certificate revocation list.
-If specified, $productName$ will verify that the presented peer certificate has not been revoked by this CRL even if they are otherwise valid.
+If specified, Emissary will verify that the presented peer certificate has not been revoked by this CRL even if they are otherwise valid.
 This provides a way to reject certificates before they expire or if they become compromised.
 The `crl_secret` field takes a PEM-formatted [Certificate Revocation List](https://en.wikipedia.org/wiki/Certificate_revocation_list) in a `crl.pem` entry.

 Note that if a CRL is provided for any certificate authority in a trust chain, a CRL must be provided for all certificate authorities in that chain.
 Failure to do so will result in verification failure for both revoked and unrevoked certificates from that chain.